 For the purposes of this WSA, it is conservatively anticipated that the Alameda County Fire Department may recommend as a condition of approval of the project that a supply of emergency fire suppression water is stored on the project site for as needed use.
 In order to capture that water in this analysis, the CEQA analyses for other recent solar energy developments were reviewed, and it was determined that approximately 28.7 gallons/acre is a typical quantity of fire suppression water stored on site for emergency purposes.
-Accordingly, this factor was applied to the project's proposed 410 acres of development area, for an estimated total 0.04 acre-feet of fire suppression water that would be stored on the project site for emergency uses as needed.
-Additionally, although it is unlikely the entire amount of fire suppression water stored on site would actually be needed for fire suppression on an annual basis, for the purposes of this analysis it is conservatively assumed the full amount of fire suppression water would be replaced annually.
-Therefore, this WSA assumes that O&M phase water demands include 0.04 AFY of water for fire suppression, as a safety precaution.
-Excess water may also be used for dust suppression during project operation and maintenance activities.
+Accordingly, this factor was applied to the project's proposed 410 acres of development area, for an estimated total of 0.04 acre-feet of water for emergency fire suppression water that would be stored on the project site for emergency uses as needed per year.